 The concept of NAIRU arose from the concept of the Phillips Curve, which implies a negative correlation between the rate of inflation and the rate of unemployment in industrialized economies.

-Critics of the Phillips Curve argued that the concept showed little theoretical basis since it showed a correlation between a real economic variable and a normal economic variable.
-Milton Friedman and Edmund Phelps, in their counter-analysis, stated that the government macroeconomic policy was driven by low unemployment target and caused the expectations of inflation to change.
+Critics of the Phillips Curve argued that the concept showed little theoretical basis since it showed a correlation between a real economic variable and a nominal economic variable.
+Milton Friedman and Edmund Phelps, in their counter-analysis, stated that the government macroeconomic policy was driven by a low unemployment target and caused the expectations of inflation to change.
 As a result, the rate of inflation accelerated gradually.

 The Concept of Natural Rate of Unemployment